espenfl/t4me/docs/bparameters.rst

 - 9-11 empty slots
 - 12 constant scattering

-If one does not use the analytick (spherical) scattering models and instead use the density of states to generate the scattering rate, then only the first four and the last have been implemented
+If one does not use the analytic (parabolic) scattering models and instead use the density of states to generate the scattering rate, then only the first four and the last have been implemented